-Manager Paul Cook acknowledged the importance of Wigan Athletic being in control of their own fate ahead of this afternoon’s clash with Ipswich Town.
+Paul Cook outlines importance of Wigan Athletic being in charge of own destiny

 Latics will host the Championship strugglers in a must-win encounter at the DW Stadium.